bright/new-www/content/blog/software-development-trends.md

 comments: true
 published: true
 ---
 **We are heading into the year 2023.
 So it is time to update this article with hot trends and predictions.
-Let’s look at 2023 software development trends from 3 different perspectives: frontend and backend developers’ and product designer’s.**
+Let’s look at 2023 software development trends from 3 different perspectives: frontend & backend developers’ and product designer’s.**

 <div class="image"><img src="/images/blogpost_trends_in.png" alt="Software Development Trends 2023" title="undefined"  /> </div>